 - Asbestos abatement workers

 Most people only learn about asbestos exposure after being diagnosed with an asbestos-related illness.
 Unfortunately, it is often decades later when symptoms present from asbestos exposure.
 To make sure someone is looking out for your legal rights, it makes sense to reach out to an attorney who can sift through the facts with you and advise you on whether or not you have a case.

 Compensation for Asbestos Exposure

 There are many possible sources of compensation for asbestos exposure.
 Compensation may be available from any and all workplaces where you were exposed to asbestos.
 Even when companies have gone out of business, there are often trusts set aside to compensate asbestos exposure victims.
-We can talk to you about your exposure and help you identify the best sources of workers compensation for you.
+We will discuss your exposure to asbestos with you and your doctors and help you identify the best sources of workers compensation for you.
 You and your family may very well be entitled to financial compensation for the costs associated with past and future medical care and rehabilitation; lost past and future wages; loss of enjoyment of life (sometimes referred to as disability); past and future pain and suffering; and more.
 Any pay stubs from your past employer, documentation of your exposure, or documentation to your asbestos related illness will help with getting you the most fair amount of compensation.

 Willens Law Offices

 If you or a loved one has been diagnosed with mesothelioma, you need a professional lawyer with the experience necessary to guide you through a complicated legal process.
 That is where Willens Law Offices can help.
-Our team of award winning lawyers is dedicated to representing you.
+Our team of award-winning lawyers is dedicated to representing you.
 Contact us for a free consultation of your case.
 We will review your case with you, discuss potential compensation, and answer any questions about the legal process you may have.
 We focus on you.
 We want to make sure you receive the amount of compensation you and your family need and deserve.
 We will fight your legal battle so you can fight for your health.
 We’ll do the best we can to ease your burdens, including reducing the stress of the legal process.